greenplum-db/gpdb-archive/gpdb-doc/markdown/ref_guide/config_params/guc-list.html.md

 ## <a id="gpfdist_retry_timeout"></a>gpfdist\_retry\_timeout

 Controls the time \(in seconds\) that Greenplum Database waits before returning an error when Greenplum Database is attempting to connect or write to a [gpfdist](../../utility_guide/ref/gpfdist.html) server and `gpfdist` does not respond.
 The default value is 300 \(5 minutes\).
-A value of 0 disables the timeout.
+A value of 0 deactivates the timeout.

 |Value Range|Default|Set Classifications|
 |-----------|-------|-------------------|